-Drawing on its wealth of experience in the development of the gas industry and by collaborating with other relevant entities, the GasFields Commission provides communities and landholders with the information and support they need to make informed decisions and achieve good outcomes.
+The GasFields Commission provides communities and landholders with the information and support they need to make informed decisions and achieve balanced outcomes.
 This Resource Hub houses all of the Commission’s publications, reports, fact sheets, useful links etc.

 If you cannot find the resources you are looking for, or want more information please contact us via email.